chrispaynter/architecture/DDD/Vaughn Vernon/1 - Getting started with DDD.md

     - Even when engaging with domain experts, it's often only at the surface level.
     - The software that gets develop results in a translation layer between how the business thinks and how the developer interpreted that.
     - Result does not reflect the mental model of the domain experts, or perhaps only partially.
-    - Over time this disconnect becomes costly.
+    - **⚠️ Over time this disconnect becomes costly.**
-    -
+      - The translation of domain knowledge into software is lost as developers transition to other projects or leave the company.

 ## Ubiquitous but not Universal